SvenPfiffner/BinaryTreeVisualizer/README.md

   ```
   according to your setup. ```TEMP_DIR``` should be the place where you want the program to create temporary files and ```DOT_LOC``` should point to the ```dot.exe``` of the Graphviz software.

-- You can now now call
+- You can now call

   ```
   TreeDrawer.drawTree(tree, filePath, fileName, fileFormat)